Lepraria: Description

+Unlike many lichen-forming fungi, Lepraria species have not been observed producing fruiting bodies (apothecia) or sexual spores (ascospores).
+Instead, they are thought to spread mainly by soredia.
+In some species, soredia clump into larger clusters, which can make the thallus look rough or grainy.
+In wetter or more sheltered habitats, some species may look cottony or form a thin, membrane-like layer.
+The thallus may also include a basal —a mat of fungal hyphae—whose colour can range from white to dark brown or black.
+Genomic work on Lepraria neglecta suggests that "asexual" in this genus mainly means "no sexual structures observed".
+Although Lepraria has not been seen forming sexual structures and is often treated as clonal, a chromosome-scale genome assembly of L. neglecta identified a mating-type locus (MAT), including conserved MAT1-2 genes and a putative MAT1-1 pseudogene.
+Later comparisons across multiple Lepraria species found intact mating-type loci present as single copies.
+Both MAT1-1 and MAT1-2 idiomorphs (alternative, non-homologous DNA sequences found at the same mating-type locus) occur in the genus, consistent with a heterothallic system.
+The same work recovered many genes and many genes related to meiosis and to the development of fungal sexual structures.
+It suggested that Lepraria may undergo cryptic recombination (genetic mixing that leaves no obvious sexual structures) even though sexual reproduction has not been observed in over 200 years of lichenological study.
+One proposed explanation is a parasexual cycle, in which recombination occurs without visible fruiting bodies.

 The genus Lepraria is chemically diverse, with species producing a wide range of secondary metabolites, including depsides, depsidones, aliphatic acids, and terpenoids.
 These substances, detectable through thin-layer chromatography, are often the primary basis for distinguishing species.
 Many species grow in humid, shaded environments such as tree bark, moss-covered rocks, and soil, although some are found in more exposed, dry habitats.

 Molecular phylogenetics studies have refined the circumscription of Lepraria.
 Several species formerly included in the genus, particularly those producing usnic acid, have been reassigned to other genera within the Lecanoromycetes, including Lecanora and Leprocaulon.
 This reclassification has clarified Lepraria as a lineage most closely related to the family Stereocaulaceae.